CivicActions/ssp-toolkit/docs/ssp.md

 ##### CivicActions

 CivicActions has developed, documented and disseminated to personnel a system and information integrity policy that addresses purpose, scope, roles, responsibilities, management commitment, coordination among organizational entities, and compliance; and procedures to facilitate the implementation of the policy and associated controls.
 This information is maintained in the CivicActions System and Information Integrity (SI) Policy document that can be found in the CivicActions Github repository at <https://github.com/CivicActions/compliance-docs/>.

-##### LINCS

-System and information integrity policy and procedures for the LINCS Technology Project system are formally documented in the LINCS SSP, which provides the roles and responsibilities as it pertains to physical and environmental protection systems.
-The LINCS Technology Project system support staff monitors the network on a daily basis and employs up-to-date patches to protect the integrity of the system.
-Additional information is contained within the Department of Education, Handbook for Information Assurance Security Policy (Handbook OCIO-01.
-This is Agency common control.
-More data about implementation can be obtained from the Agency common control catalog.

 ### SI-2: Flaw Remediation